 Basecamp, seen from Hwy 6.
 The gray buildings on the left is the maintenance area, the tan buildings on the right the living quarters.
 The airstrip goes out of frame to the right of the living quarters.
 Taken on 6/9/2001.

 The maintenance buildings and the main transformer station seen from the south.
 Taken in winter 2000.

 The Basecamp runway, looking NE from the dirt road to Tybo ghost town.
 Notice the small "No trespassing" sign on the fence.
 Halligan Mesa with the white radar dome on top can be seen in the background, almost in line with the runway.
 Taken in spring 1999.

 N20RA, one of the Beechcraft executive aircraft that operate from the Las Vegas Janet terminal, sitting on the Basecamp ramp.
 In the background is the VOR transmitter.
 Taken on 6/9/2001.

 Update: On 4/8/2002 we found four new security cameras near the entrance to the Basecamp airfield.
 These two are mounted on top of a small building.
 A similar setup with two more cameras, which did not appear to be hooked up yet, was sitting on the ground next to the building.

 The radar dome on Halligan Mesa, about 15 miles NNE of Base Camp.
-The dish on the right is probably a microwave relay to Bald Mountain.
+The two large dishes are a microwave relay to Bald Mountain.
 The smaller dish is a relay to Basecamp.
 Photo taken 05/13/2019.

 Radio facility on a mountain top near Warm Springs, about 11 miles SW of Base Camp.
 Taken on 6/9/2001.